Lyons family: Antigua and Hampshire branch

-John Lyons's other grandchildren included Sir Algernon McLennan Lyons, Admiral of the Fleet, and Richard Lyons Pearson, Assistant Commissioner of the Metropolitan Police.

-During the late 19th-century, the Lyons family lived at Kilvrough Manor in Glamorgan, where they later married into the Glamorgan Jones family of trans-European steamship agents.
-During the late 19th century Major Richard Thomas Lyons MD (1875 – 1903) owned Cherry Hinton Hall, Cambridge.
+During the late 19th-century, the Lyons family lived at Kilvrough Manor in Glamorgan, Wales, and Major Richard Thomas Lyons MD (1875 – 1903) owned Cherry Hinton Hall, Cambridge.

-Middlesex Branch
+Middlesex branch

 Sir John Lyon (b.1353) owned lands in Middlesex in addition to lands in Suffolk and Norfolk, which he inherited from his ancestors.
 Sir Henry Lyon (b.
 1355) moved to Middlesex.
 From the Middlesex line of the Lyons family descended Sir John Lyon, Lord Mayor of London for 1554–1555, and John Lyon (d.1592), who was the founder of Harrow School, after whom The John Lyon School, the John Lyon's Charity, and a Harrow School house, Lyon's, are named.
-The Middlesex line were a prosperous yeoman family who owned substantial estates at Harrow-on-the-Hill.
-John Lyon (d.1592) resided at Preston Hall in Harrow, Middlesex and, in 1564, had the largest land-rental income in Harrow.
+The Middlesex line owned substantial estates at Harrow-on-the-Hill where John Lyon (d.1592) resided at Preston Hall in Harrow, Middlesex, and, in 1564, had the largest land-rental income in Harrow.
 There are memorials to this John Lyon (d.1592) and his wife, Joan Lyon, at St Mary's, Harrow on the Hill.
-The Middlesex line supported the Royalist cause of Charles I of England in the English Civil War: after the Royalist defeat some members of the family emigrated to New England.
-William Lyon (1620 -1692), was the first Lyon to emigrate to America, in 1635.
-Richard Lyon (b.1590) died in Connecticut.

-American Branch
+American branch

-During the 16th and 17th centuries, especially after the defeat of the Royalist cause in the English Civil War, numerous members of the English family emigrated to New England.
+During the 16th and 17th centuries numerous members of the English family emigrated to New England.
 William Lyon (1620 -1692), was the first Lyon to emigrate to America, in September 1635.
 Brigadier General Nathaniel Lyon, the first Union General to be killed in the American Civil War, was a descendant of the family's emigrants to New England.
 For his efforts, he received the Thanks of Congress.
 15,000 people attended his funeral.
-The 24th Missouri Volunteer Infantry was recruited as "The Lyon Legion" in honor of the General, and carried a unique regimental color, depicting a Lion beneath a constellation of six stars.
+The 24th Missouri Volunteer Infantry was recruited as "The Lyon Legion" in honour of the General, and carried a unique regimental colour, depicting a Lion beneath a constellation of six stars.
 Counties in Iowa, Kansas, Minnesota, Nevada, and Lyons valley in Jamul, California, are named after him.
-Two forts were also named in his honor: Fort Lyon in Colorado and Fort Lyon (Virginia).
+Two forts were also named in his honour: Fort Lyon in Colorado and Fort Lyon (Virginia).
 Lyon Park in St. Louis, Lyon Street in San Francisco and Lyon Lane in Carson City, Nevada are also named after him.